quiltdata/quilt/docs/advanced-features/sso-permissions.md

       - ReadWriteQuiltBucket
 ```

-1. user with email `admin@example.com` will have `ReadWriteQuiltBucket` role and
+1. The user with email `admin@example.com` will have the role `ReadWriteQuiltBucket`
-admin flag set to true
+role and will be an admin.
-1. user with group `rw` will have `ReadWriteQuiltBucket` role and admin flag set
+1. Any user with the group `rw` will have the `ReadWriteQuiltBucket` role and
-to false (except the user with `admin@example.com` email)
+will not be an admin (with the exception of the user `admin@example.com`).
-1. all other users will have `ReadQuiltBucket` role
+1. All other users will have the `ReadQuiltBucket` role

-> Note: Unrecognized users will have their role set to the `default_role`, but
+> Note: Users who do not match any schema will have their role set to `default_role`
-their admin flag will be unchanged.
+> and will retain their current admin / non-admin status.